How to claim JSA

 If you don't have some of the information

 You can start your claim without all the information but you’ll have to provide it later.
 Try and get it as soon as you can or your JSA claim might be delayed.
-If you don’t understand some of the questions, the JBO staff will help you when you go for your interview.

 If you can’t get the information at all, you can ask to leave it out of your application - for example if a document is at someone else’s home and you don’t feel safe asking for it.